“T-Rex doesn’t want to be fed. He wants to hunt. Can’t just suppress 65 million years of gut instinct.” -Dr. Alan Grant, Jurassic Park

 Every year, some research group conducts a sales survey with customers to get their feedback on the sales experience.
 These surveys always identify the biggest problem customers have with sales reps is the sales reps’ inability to stop talking and listen to what the client wants.

-If you are about to sell your solution to a group of executives, you don’t have the right to feel confident simply because you’ve been practicing that generic sales presentation from marketing.
+If you are about to present your solution to a group of executives, you don’t have the right to feel confident simply because you’ve been practicing that generic sales presentation from marketing.
 You may be able to deliver the presentation, but you won’t be speaking to your audience’s interests.
 I’ve seen presenters deliver well-rehearsed presentations to indifferent audiences because they weren’t addressing what their audience wanted.
 As a result, the presentations always flopped.

 When you are developing your presentation, take a page from the digital marketing playbook.
 Create an image of your audience and then identify their wants, needs, interests and desires.
 Or, better yet, ask the person bringing you in about the audience you’ll be speaking to.
 Then, design your message to address those wants, needs, interests and desires.